Fish Soup: Healthy and Wholesome

 Although Cambodian food is very healthy, to get that complex taste and vibrant colour, fresh ingredients are pounded to a pulp with a mortar and pestle to make the spice (kroeung).
 Preparing it fresh can be daunting for first-timers, especially when looking at the ingredient list.
 Hopefully, for the many curious foodies, this wouldn’t be a hard obstacle to overcome as the ingredients can be easily found at an Asian supermarket.

-Finding Ingredients for Cambodian Hot and Sour Coconut Soup with Catfish
+Finding Ingredients for this Coconut Fish Soup

 The most difficult ingredient to find is Galangal, a rhizome, used heavily in Indonesian, Thai and Cambodian cuisine.
 Galangal may look like an upscale version of ginger at first glance and one may assume it is just another variety of ginger, but they are actually quite different.
 Ginger has a sharp pungent taste whereas galangal’s pungency is more muted and packed with a more medicinal, piney notes.
 The skin of galangal is tighter and much lighter in colour, almost translucent, and its flesh is quite dense –almost as hard as wood.
 For this recipe, galangal cannot be replaced with ginger —it is acting as a freshener to cut out the fishy taste of the catfish.

 Similar to ginger, galangal has numerous medicinal uses and health benefits.
 Like turmeric, it has many anti-inflammatory qualities and is therefore very helpful in treating arthritis, rheumatoid arthritis, as well as inflammation caused by ulcers.
 Feeling a little nausea?
 Chew on a little hunk of galangal to help ease symptoms of motion and morning sickness.
-Galangal also improves circulation, maintain healthy digestion, and helps alleviate diarrhoea.
+Galangal also improves circulation, maintain healthy digestion, and helps alleviate diarrhea.

 Galangal is available fresh at most Asian supermarkets but you can also find it preserved in brine which is also just as good as fresh, although with a much longer shelve life (and much easier to cut!).
 If you are using whole fresh galangal, you might find that your knife will literally just slide over it if it’s not sharp enough, in which case, just soak it in hot water before attempting to slice it again.